 - Valhalla Battle Prayer

-The Hulkurân Zagar, now much different in their abilities and appearances, renamed themselves to something more fitting of the pain they suffered and of being manipulated by an enemy agent.
-Now calling themselves Trauma Squad, they were assigned a new agent named Migarzôn, close friend of Tanazarân.
+The Hulkurân Zagar, now much different in their abilities and appearances, renamed themselves to something more fitting for being changed and manipulated by enemy and questionable agents.
+Now calling themselves Trauma Squad, they were assigned a new agent named Migarzôn; a close friend of Tanazarân.